Electronic

-Electronic Data Interchange (EDI) plays a critical role in modern supply chains by enabling the automated, structured exchange of business documents between trading partners and there are two globally recognized standards — ANSI X12 and UN/EDIFACT — these form the backbone of B2B interoperability or Electronic Data Interchange (EDI).
+Data Interchange (EDI) plays a critical role in modern supply chains by enabling the automated, structured exchange of business documents between trading partners.
+This paper is about two globally recognized standards — ANSI X12 and UN/EDIFACT — these form the backbone of B2B interoperability or Electronic Data Interchange (EDI)

 What are the Key Differences between ANSI X12 and EDIFACT?